-6.7.9.1.
-No solicitor or canvasser, licensed or exempted from license, may misrepresent, in any manner the buyer's right to cancel as stipulated by Chapter 93, 93A and 255D of the General Laws.

-6.7.9.2.
-No Solicitor or canvasser, licensed or exempted from license, may use any plan, scheme or ruse which misrepresents the true status or mission of the person making the call in order to gain admission to a prospective buyer's home, office or other establishment with the purpose of making a sale of consumer.
+- A. No solicitor or canvasser, licensed or exempted from license, may misrepresent, in any manner the buyer's right to cancel as stipulated by MGL c.
+93, 93A and 255D. - B. No solicitor or canvasser, licensed or exempted from license, may use any plan, scheme or ruse which misrepresents the true status or mission of the person making the call in order to gain admission to a prospective buyer's home, office or other establishment with the purpose of making a sale of consumer.